TheXibalba/qr-code-generator/README.md

 # qr-code-generator
-This is a simple QR Code generated which generates the QR Code of any data that is given to it.
+This is a simple QR Code generater which generates the QR Code of any textual data that is given to it.
 It works in a standalone manner and does not require any external API for QR Code generation.

 To get it up and running,
 1. Make sure you have Node.JS installed on your system.